fenago/puppet-course/quickstart/md/Lab_7.md

 implementing their own utility functions which do the same thing.

-You should do the same in your own Puppet code: when you need a particular piece of functionality, check the []{#id332 .indexterm}standard library first to see if it solves your problem rather than implementing it yourself.
+You should do the same in your own Puppet code: when you need a particular piece of functionality, check the standard library first to see if it solves your problem rather than implementing it yourself.

 Before trying the examples in this section, make sure the